Suns beat Clippers, clinch first playoff spot in 11 years

+PHOENIX (AP) — Devin Booker was in middle school and starting center Deandre Ayton was 11 years old when the Phoenix Suns were last in the playoffs.

+As for point guard Chris Paul?
+He was an NBA star in those days, just like he was on Wednesday night.

-PHOENIX (AP) — Chris Paul scored 28 points, Devin Booker added 21 and the Phoenix Suns beat the Los Angeles Clippers 109-101 on Wednesday night to clinch a spot in the playoffs for the first time in 11 years.
+Paul scored 28 points, Booker added 21 and the Suns beat the Los Angeles Clippers 109-101 to secure a spot in the postseason for the first time since 2010.

+“We are not satisfied, we’re not settling,” second-year Suns coach Monty Williams said.
+“We feel like we’re just scratching the surface.”

+Williams has been the architect of a remarkable turnaround in Arizona.
+The Suns had a 19-63 record just two seasons ago and had languished near the bottom of the West for years.
+Now they’re a trendy pick to push deep into the summer’s playoffs.

 The Suns finally figured out a way to beat the Clippers, who won the first two games of the season series.
 Phoenix didn’t trail the entire game but needed a fourth-quarter push to turn back a Los Angeles rally.